Sometimes branding is a funny business.

 Keep in mind this is just a brief list, there are many reasons why you may want to consider changing your logo, or you may need an entirely new logo for a new business or subsidiary.
 If you have any further questions, please leave a comment or send me an email, I'll be happy to answer your questions and point you in the right direction.

-Bryon McCartney is managing partner and creative director of Brilliant Lens LLC.
+Bryon McCartney is managing partner and creative director of Be Brilliant!
+Marketing.
 For more than 25 years, Bryon has worked as a designer specializing in branding, marketing and social media.
 His career has taken him around the world, working for premium brands like Calvin Klein, Elizabeth Arden, General Motors and Lipton Foods.
 However, Bryon takes great joy in working with small businesses to help them build big brands.

 Be Brilliant!® | Be Brilliant!® Marketing is a branding and marketing agency based in Fort Myers, Florida.
 Our work and experience has taken us around the globe, working for clients ranging from local entrepreneurs to global, Fortune 100 companies.
 If you’re on Facebook, be sure to Like our page.
 Follow us on Twitter @BeBrilliantMktg.

 ® Registered Trademark of Brilliant Lens LLC